mithlaer/caddy/README.md

 # [caddy](https://github.com/mholt/caddy/)

-A Caddy image with and without "Telemetry" (stats reporting) enabled
+A Caddy image with and without telemetry enabled

 # Usage